NadiaBlostein/Project-Prep-Series-02-Data-Preparation/README.md

 Part 1 will focus on .csv data preparation and we will be going through the `CSV_preparation.ipynb` notebook.
 This notebook contains a mini assignment, the answers of which can be found in `CSV_preparation_mini_assignment_answers.ipynb`.

 Part 2 will focus on .png (2D image) data preparation and we will be going through the `CSV_preparation.ipynb` notebook.
-This notebook contains a mini assignment, the answers of which can be found in `CSV_preparation_mini_assignment_answers.ipynb`.
+This notebook also contains a mini assignment, the answers of which can be found in `CSV_preparation_mini_assignment_answers.ipynb`.

 ## Part 1: About the CSV Data